 Before you create a support case, review known issues to see if a case has already been filed.

 To avoid confusion and so that we can track your request in a single point, create one support case per issue.
 Any duplicate cases that are created are closed.

 Writing a detailed support case makes it easier for the Customer Care team to respond to you quickly and efficiently.
 When your support case is missing critical details, we need to ask for more information, which takes additional time.
-This guide lets you know the information we need to resolve your technical support case, so we can resolve it faster.

 - Time: The specific timestamp when the issue began.

-- Product: The product(s) and feature(s) associated with the issue.
+- Product: The products and features associated with the issue.

 - Identifiers: The project/application ID and other concrete identifiers that help us research the issue.

 - Useful artifacts: Any details you can provide to help us diagnose the issue.